I’ve had a weird relationship with the story of Dune.

 But there were three changes from the Book which together alter the principal conflict of the story in ways that—to me—diminished the story significantly.

-First: in the book, they avoid war at the end.
+The first change: in the book, they avoid war at the end.
 The Spacing Guild is cowed by Paul’s threat to destroy the spice, and as a result they transport the other Great Houses away.
 In the later books—which I have not read—that “jihad” still happens anyway, because Paul chooses it, but I don’t really get why and in any case it’s not in the first book.

 In the movie, that jihad kicks off the minute of Paul’s accession, because the Great Houses reject him.
 That’s about all the explanation we get, too.